No. 1 of the Secret Service: Reception

-The Monthly Film Bulletin wrote: "A good deal more violent but no less appealing than the Charles Vine James Bond spoofs of the Sixties, this knockabout spy picture returns to familiar territory. ...The censor is reported to have taken a dim view of the gratuitous murders of the KRASH training course and the flying limbs in the docskide massacre, and to have rejected the producers view that the repeated sight a lightly-clad Aimi Macdonald being doused with water (one of several over-worked running gags) was suitable viewing for under-fourteens.
+The Monthly Film Bulletin wrote: "A good deal more violent but no less appealing than the Charles Vine James Bond spoofs of the Sixties, this knockabout spy picture returns to familiar territory. ...The censor is reported to have taken a dim view of the gratuitous murders of the KRASH training course and the flying limbs in the dockside massacre, and to have rejected the producers view that the repeated sight a lightly-clad Aimi Macdonald being doused with water (one of several over-worked running gags) was suitable viewing for under-fourteens.
 Nicky Henson is undoubtedly a more animated Bond substitute than Tom Adams, and Lindsay Shonteff hurries the proceedings along with a certain breathless verve.
 There remain, however, few signs of genuine life in this over-exploited old workhorse."

 Alan Burton in Historical Dictionary of British Spy Fiction, which cites that "the cycle of spy films began to lose steam in the 1970s", and mentions No. 1 of the Secret Service and its sequel Licensed to Love and Kill as "the odd picture [that] turned up in the cinema schedules", refers to both films as "crude parodies".